ADDENDUM:

 Hairel said even schools with little to no T-buildings, like Lanier Middle School, which was built back in 1929, struggle from old facilities.

 “Once you get past a certain point of useful life in a system, the only choice that you have is to rip it out and start again,” Hairel said.
-“But in an almost 100-year-old building, that’s an almost impossible task to do, you have to either rip it all the way down to the studs and start from the very bare bones of the building, or knock it down and start again.
+“But in an almost 100-year-old building, that’s an almost impossible task to do.
+You have to either rip it all the way down to the studs and start from the very bare bones of the building, or knock it down and start again.
 That’s the situation in many of our buildings.”

 However, Houston organizations like Harris County Democrats, Harris County GOP and Texas Federation of Teachers are opposed to the bond.
 The primary reasons include issues with co-location, doubts regarding how the estimated financial need of each school was calculated and a general lack of trust in the school board and superintendent.